SCHOOL PSYCHOLOGIST

 School psychologists will need:

-a) to be knowledgeable of current curriculum and evidence-based instructional practices;
+- to be knowledgeable of current curriculum and evidence-based instructional practices.

-b) to participate in on-going professional development/in-service in both regular and inclusive education;
+- to participate in on-going professional development/in-service in both regular and inclusive education.

 The School Psychologist collaborates with individual teachers, school administrators, and school system staff to develop and evaluate prevention programs.
 This may include:

-b) Secondary or Tier 2 prevention programs that are delivered to students who are at-risk students for learning or mental health
+- Secondary or Tier 2 prevention programs that are delivered to students who are at-risk students for learning or mental health difficulties.

-c) Tertiary or Tier 3 academic, behavioural or psychosocial interventions for students with diagnosed disabilities or mental health
+- Tertiary or Tier 3 academic, behavioural, or psychosocial interventions for students with diagnosed disabilities or mental health difficulties.

 The School Psychologist consults with school-based, District and community partners, parents/guardians, and students as appropriate to:

-a) assist schools in the identification and planning process, at both the school and District levels, for learners with complex
+- assist schools in the identification and planning process, at both the school and District levels, for learners with complex needs.

-b) collaborate with school-based teams to develop and implement pre-referral interventions;
+- collaborate with school-based teams to develop and implement pre-referral interventions.

-e) conduct psycho-educational assessments in accordance with District guidelines;
+- conduct psycho-educational assessments in accordance with District guidelines.

-f) meet with the school, parents/guardians, and the student as appropriate, to discuss the results of the psycho-educational
+- meet with the school, parents/guardians, and the student as appropriate, to discuss the results of a psycho-educational assessment.

-g) provide a written report for each assessment, available to the school, the District and parents/guardians; and the student as
+- provide a written report for each assessment, available to the school, the District, parents/guardians; and the student as appropriate.

-h) attend meetings (e.g., School-based team, Integrated Case Management);
+- attend meetings (e.g., School-based team, Integrated Case Management).

-k) provide in-service to paraprofessionals, teachers, principals/vice principals;
+- provide in-service to paraprofessionals, teachers, principals/vice principals.

-m) conduct research on many topics relevant to the profession including literacy, numeracy, social-emotional health and
+- conduct research on many topics relevant to the profession including literacy, numeracy, social-emotional health and well-being, behaviour, etc.

-n) provide input and recommendations in relation to district-level placement or placement review meetings;
+- provide input and recommendations in relation to district-level placement or placement review meetings.

 2. MINIMUM ACADEMIC QUALIFICATIONS/EXPERIENCE

-a) a Master's Degree or equivalent in School Psychology;
+- a Master's degree or equivalent in School Psychology

 3. PREFERRED QUALIFICATIONS/EXPERIENCE